grantila/already/README.md

 ## wrapFunction

 In many cases, wrapping a function with custom 'before' and 'after' hooks is useful, e.g. in unit tests.
 When working with asynchronous code, this may sound easier than it really is, especially in a type safe manner.
-The 'before' handler, the wrapped function and the 'after' handler can all be either synchronous or asynchronous, and the returned (wrapped) function should reflect this and be synchronous is possible, otherwise asynchronous.
+The 'before' handler, the wrapped function and the 'after' handler can all be either synchronous or asynchronous, and the returned (wrapped) function should reflect this and be synchronous if possible, otherwise asynchronous.

 `wrapFunction` takes a 'before' handler (a function) which is supposed to return an 'after' handler.
 It returns a new function which takes the target function as argument and performs the invocation by 1) calling the 'before' function, 2) calling the target function and 3) calling the 'after' function (returned by the 'before' function)